aws-solutions/media-services-application-mapper/INSTALL.md

 **You can create multiple API keys, each with different names that are provided to separate groups.**

 Note that if you want to share the UI with a colleague you can do so easily by providing the browser application URL, core endpoint URL and an API key.
-If an API key is compromised, or lost, create a new API key and delete the previous one.
-All users that require access can be sent the updated API key that they will have to update in the browser application under the Settings menu and Connections Settings menu item.

-MSAM will prompt the user to update a connection if it fails to contact the API successfully.
+If an API key is stolen or lost, create a new API key and delete the previous one.
+All users that require access can be sent the updated API key that they will have to update in the browser application.
+MSAM will prompt the user to update the endpoint and key if the previously used settings are unable to access the back-end.

 ## Start the MSAM UI